smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 `DECLARE @vRun INTEGER = 3;`

-:exclamation: I often characterize database normalization as an instructive demonstration of common mistakes because the examples include obvious mistakes, such as not including an Identity column.
+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I often characterize database normalization as an instructive demonstration of common mistakes because the examples include obvious mistakes, such as not including an Identity column.
 This example shows how adding an `ID` column changes the different possible keys.

 | ID | Tournament | Year | Winner |        DOB        |